Andoreatta/erowid-scraper/README.md

 ### To-do
 - [X] Get all data from each row of the table
-- [ ] Parse all the data from the tables
+- [ ] Parse all the data from the tables from each page
 - [X] Make requests from each experience page (async and concurrent)
-- [ ] Format the data requested from each page for insertion into a database
+- [ ] Format the data received to Markdown from each page for insertion into a database
 - [ ] Data insertions using psycopg2 to PostgreSQL
+- [ ] Create a tag for each unique substance found